Vasilew69/DBD2/readme.md

 # Dashboard Preview:
 <img src="./content/dashprev.JPG">

-## 🚀 Installation / Setup
-Head over to the Docs to find all the instructions for setting up and running Discord BOT Dashboard V2.
-This can be found [here!](https://dbd.lachlan-dev.com/docs/)
 #### ⌚ Installing Requirements
-Download the latest version from [Releases](https://github.com/LachlanDev/Discord-BOT-Dashboard-V2/releases), open up the root directory and run the following command.
+Download the latest version from [Releases](https://github.com/Vasilew69/DBD2/releases), open up the root directory and run the following command.
 ```bash
 npm install
 ```

 #### 🖥️ Setting up BOT
 Rename ``config.default.json`` to ``config.json`` and open up the file, this can be found found in the **config** folder and input the required fields.
-More info on these fields can be found on the Docs page [here!](https://dbd.lachlan-dev.com/docs/)
 ```json
 {
     "clientID":"BOTclientID",